ParsePort/parseport.github.io/docs/security/technicalsecurity.md

 All parseport.com domains are behind a [DNSSEC](https://www.internetsociety.org/deploy360/dnssec/basics/), which protects against attackers whom could intercept DNS queries.

 ### Protocol(s)
 At the moment, it is only TLS 1.2, which are accepted.
-Using TLS 1.3 will be considered for the next review of SSL for the production server.
+Using TLS 1.3 will be considered for the next review of SSL for the production environment.